CloudLabsAI-Azure/CAF-Infra-Security/03-secure-infrastructure-with-azure-firewall-premium.md

     ![](images/a144.jpg "search gateway")

 ## Task 6: Azure Firewall Policies with Firewall Manager (Optional)

+In this task, you will create an Azure Firewall Policy and a secured virtual hub, then associate the policy with the hub using Firewall Manager.
+This allows centralized management of firewall rules and network security for your Azure resources.

 ### Task 6.1: Create a Firewall Policy